 Our Sunday tradition fills the sky with the color and movement from one of nature’s most beautiful creatures, the Western Pennsylvania Monarch.

-Over 200 butterflies will take flight in a mass release – a popular highlight of the Regatta weekend presented by Oliver Outdoor.
+Over 200 butterflies will take flight in a mass release – a popular highlight of the Regatta weekend.
 Guests may also purchase individual butterflies, distributed in honor of a special someone, in memory of a loved one, or just for fun.
-Claim your pre-purchased at 5:00 pm from the Regatta Information Tent Sunday, August 2 and join us at the Main Stage for the mass release at 6:00 pm.
+Claim your pre-purchased butterflies at 5:00 pm from the Regatta Information Tent Sunday, August 8 and join us at the Main Stage for the mass release at 6:00 pm.

 Why do we do the Native Butterfly Release?

 “Our state parks in Pennsylvania conserve nearly 300,000 acres of lands for the public to enjoy in many ways, but humans are not the only ones to benefit.
 Moraine’s 16,725 acres provides habitat for many wild animal species.
 Monarch butterflies, whose population across North America has alarmingly decreased, are dependent upon the milkweed plant.
 There are four species of milkweed native to PA, and we have introduced each of them in areas of the Moraine and encourage their natural reproduction.
 Here at the park, we have five areas specifically managed to promote native wildflowers, such as milkweed.
 Volunteers and partner groups working with park staff have prepared ground, sown seed, and managed these areas to encourage milkweed and other native plants to provide not only educational messages and enjoyment, but to serve as habitat for resident populations, and provide way stations for migrating monarchs.” — Natalie Simon, DCNR